Easy Graham Cracker Oven Toffee (5 ingredients)

 1. Preheat oven to 350° f.

-2. Layer graham crackers onto an 18" x 13" cookie sheet (half-sheet pan) in a single layer touching, but not on each other.
+2. Layer graham crackers onto an 18" x 13" cookie sheet (half-sheet pan) in a single layer, touching but not overlapping.

 3. Heat the butter in a medium saucepan until melted.